iamtherealcat/imgui-multiloader/README.md

 The multiloader function is **complex and really messy**  I just didn’t know how to do it better at that time.

 Also:
-**If you don’t know how to add includes or link functions, do not download this source.
+**If you don’t know how to add links, do not download this source.
 Thanks!**

 ### How to add includes:
 Go to: